niw/ramen/recipes/chicken-shoyu-ramen.md

 ### Flavored oil

-1. Put canola oil, Niboshi, Konbu and chopped white part of green onions into a pan.
+1. Put canola oil, Niboshi, Konbu, Katsuobushi, and chopped white part of green onions into a pan.
 1. Fry them until green onions turn to brown.
 1. Filter oil.
 1. Put flavored oil into a bowl.